- Please review the space-specific guidelines provided on each space’s webpage.

 - Contact information for reservable spaces not managed by our office can be found via the University Space Directory.

-- The reply should include the reservation confirmation number (ex.
+- The reply should include the reservation number (ex.
 2011-AADNOP) and the contact information of the person requesting the cancellation.

 *All Student Union Groups will be subject to cancellation fees reflective of the university administered prices.